 - Wait until your child is a least 6 year old before registering them in team sports – Sport readiness in children and youth

-- Choose an individual sport instead of a team sport. (e.g. swimming, running, climbing, biking, skating, skiing)
+- Choose an individual sport instead of a team sport so that your child can learn at their own pace. (e.g. swimming, running, climbing, biking, skating, skiing)

 - Encourage your child to try a variety of sports instead of hyper-focusing on one.